Crab-Stuffed Chicken Breasts

 - Can be prepped and filled 1 day ahead.

-- Fill chicken breasts, secure with toothpicks, and coat with breadcrumbs.
-Refrigerate until ready to bake.
+- Fill chicken breasts, secure with toothpicks, and refrigerate until ready to bake.

-- Let sit at room temperature while the oven preheats and add additional baking time if necessary.
+- Let it sit at room temperature while the oven preheats, and add additional baking time if necessary.

 Nutrition